Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 ## Randomized Cloze

-This is another note type that aims to solve the "memorizing the shape of the question rather than the content" problem.
+This is another note type that aims to solve the pattern matching problem.

 ![Randomized Cloze](https://github.com/user-attachments/assets/4cfd6931-477e-4810-9465-33078f1ff8be)